-Affect Regulation: The Case Against Spanking and For Emotionally-Present Parenting
+Affect Regulation: The Case Against Punitive Parenting and For Emotionally-Present Parenting

 Safe to say, the inability to handle emotional distress is widespread enough to consider it a national pandemic.

 The pandemic is connected to anxious ways we have learned to avoid, deny or strongly react to emotions that are uncomfortable or painful.